storj/docs/app/(docs)/object-mount/user-guides/advanced/page.md

     Email supportdcs@storj.io
 ```

-The above will require that the Object Mount software package is available at the paths starting {code}`/home/admin/downloads` as listed in the {code}`%files` section.
+The above will require that the Object Mount software package is available at the paths starting `/home/admin/downloads` as listed in the `%files` section.

 Rather than modifying an existing Singularity image, another option is to pass-through the Object Mount library and binaries making them available inside the image.
-Optionally, the {code}`CUNO_OPTIONS` environment variable can also be set for a particular mode of operation.
+Optionally, the `CUNO_OPTIONS` environment variable can also be set for a particular mode of operation.

 The following commands demonstrate injecting Object Mount into a Singularity image: